HumanCellAtlas/dcp-community/rfcs/text/0000-audr-analysis-updates.md

 number and this pull request in the format:*
 `[dcp-community/rfc#](https://github.com/HumanCellAtlas/dcp-community/pull/<PR#>)`

-2019-08-30: Rex and Saman requested more time to raise questions.
-Extended by a week.
+**2019-09-06: This RFC is paused.
+It requires a reconsideration of whether it's correct to specify analysis version through bundle versioning.
+This is placing high demands on analysis and issues surrounding concurrency in ingest.**

 # AUDR Analysis Updates

 ## Summary
 Enable analysis to update previous analyses and add new analyses alongside existing analyses.

-**This RFC is paused.
-It requires a reconsideration of whether it's correct to specify analysis version through bundle versioning.
-This is placing high demands on analysis and issues surrounding concurrency in ingest.**

 ## Author(s)
 [Justin Clark-Casey](mailto:justincc@ebi.ac.uk)